 His feelings oscillated between anger, despair and complete devastation.

+He received many letters of support from fans and fellow musicians.
 Sir Paul McCartney and Eric Clapton, men who have themselves known dreadful grief, were particularly supportive.

 'They all said how important Mo's contribution to the industry was, but more importantly, on a personal level, they said what a great guy he was.
 At the end of the day, though, he still ain't here.'